Homotopy Equivalent Algebraic Structures in Multicategories and Permutative Categories: The Cat -Multicategory of Permutative Categories

 \item[Constraint Symmetry] The following diagram commutes for each $i\in \{1,\ldots,n\}$ and objects $\ang{X} \in \txprod_j \C_j$, with $X_i' \in \C_i$.

 \item[Constraint 2-By-2] The following diagram commutes for each

 \end{description} This finishes the definition of an $n$-linear functor.

-Moreover, we define the following. \begin{itemize} \item If $n=0$, then a 0-linear functor is a choice of an object in $\D$. \item An $n$-linear functor $(P, \{P^2_j\})$ is \emph{strict} if each linearity constraint $P^2_j$ is an identity natural transformation. \item A \emph{multilinear functor} is an $n$-linear functor for some $n \geq 0$. \end{itemize} Below, we express the domain of a multilinear functor $\P$ either as a product $\binprod_j \C_j$ or as a tuple $\ang{\C}$.
+Moreover, we define the following. \begin{itemize} \item If $n=0$, then a 0-linear functor is a choice of an object in $\D$. \item An $n$-linear functor $(P, \{P^2_j\})$ is \emph{strong} if each linearity constraint $P^2_j$ is a natural isomorphism.
+It is \emph{strict} if each $P^2_j$ is an identity natural transformation. \item A \emph{multilinear functor} is an $n$-linear functor for some $n \geq 0$. \end{itemize} Below, we express the domain of a multilinear functor $\P$ either as a product $\binprod_j \C_j$ or as a tuple $\ang{\C}$.
 So, for example, we write

 to denote that $\P$ is a multilinear functor from $\ang{\C}$ to $\D$. \end{definition}

 \begin{example} For permutative categories $\C$ and $\D$, the definition of a 1-linear functor from $\C$ to $\D$ consists of the same data and axioms as the definition of a strictly unital symmetric monoidal functor from $\C$ to $\D$. \end{example}